The History & Mission Behind Hospice of the Chesapeake

 The message of providing quality and compassionate care is still at the very core of our mission of caring for life throughout the journey with illness and loss.
 In a world economy such as the one we face today, it is a concept which is even more relevant than ever before.
 It is the antidote to the 24/7 lives we all lead.
-It continues to speak to the organizational values we live each and every day — courage, accountability, relationship and excellence.
+It continues to speak to the organizational values we live each and every day — empowerment, service, excellence and courage.

 Since 1979, our Hospice of the Chesapeake team has and continues to provide physical, psycho-social, spiritual and grief support services to individuals living with and affected by advanced illness.
 These services are provided wherever the patient calls home, whether that is a personal residence, home of a loved one, a skilled nursing facility or assisted/senior living community.
 We are committed to providing the best possible care for all regardless of their ability to pay.
 Using an interdisciplinary team-oriented approach involving our Physicians, Nurses, Social Workers, Certified Nursing Assistants, Chaplains and Counselors allows us to ensure quality and compassionate care.